Blackjack vs Roulette

 Let's get one thing out of the way first: Both Blackjack and Roulette are ultimately games of chance.

 While you might be able to bet sensibly and play the odds, at the end of the day you don't choose the cards you're dealt or where the ball lands.
-That said, Blackjack definitely gives you more control of how the game plays out than in Roulette.
+That said, Blackjack gives you more control to players with the option to apply strategy to the scenarios they find themselves in.

 Clearly, the spin of the wheel and the way the balls land is entirely random, but what Roulette has that Blackjack does not is a variety of ways to manage your risk.
 Blackjack's risk management is binary: You either put more or less money down on each hand.

-In Roulette, you can split your chips over several numbers and both colours if you're looking to make a lower-risk move, or put them all on one number or one colour, however this does have a lower chance of winning.
+In Roulette, you can split your chips over several numbers and both colours if you're looking to make a lower-risk move or put them all on one number or one colour.

 How Difficult Are Blackjack & Roulette?